erik-smit/oohhh-what-does-this-automotive_diagnostic_plug-doooo-no-deedee-nooooo/reference/OBDLink/README.md

         * CHG: Disabled internal pull-up of the SLEEP pin to further reduce current consumption in sleep mode
         * CHG: Disabled the short button press (enable bonding) when Bluetooth connection is active
         * CHG: Doubled maximum possible ISO refresh rate
-        * CHG: ECUsim turns off CAN reception when CAN is not the active protocol
         * CHG: Further reduced current consumption during sleep
         * CHG: Implemented new AT@1 functionality (now changeable via STS@1)
         * CHG: Implemented new default J1939 timeouts